ECSAlab/dnndk-zedboard/README.md

 Step 1: Install the application via "install.sh"\
 Step 2: Build the model using the Makefile in samples/mnist\
-Step 3: Run the produced executable to collect the result as mentioned to the paper\
+Step 3: Run the generated executable to collect the result as mentioned in the paper

 ###### tags: `fpga` `dnndk` `zedboard`